 It’s finally here.
-Perhaps one of the most anticipated titles in videogame history has finally arrived.
+Final Fantasy VII: Remake, perhaps one of the most anticipated titles in videogame history has finally arrived.
 If you’re a JRPG fan you’ve probably been living in a state of excitement ever since the 2015 announcement, so let’s see if the game can meet our high expectations.
 (Full disclosure: this review is written by a long-time fan of the series who has played the original game multiple times and while it will be low on spoilers, I do hope that most people reading this will be somewhat familiar with it )

 If you don’t feel like reading all of this, feel free to skip to the conclusion.